 - Resources will have to be dedicated to the compliance effort.
 It isn’t an afterthought.
 Trade compliance must have a seat at the table along with other serious risks.

 - Senior management must stay engaged throughout the year.
 A lot can be done by mirroring corporate wellness programs and safety matters.
 “Compliance Minutes” and discussion groups are real possibilities.
 Everyone in the company has a role to play, and when each employee feels empowered, the company will benefit.

 - Accountability.
 There is no way around this if you really want to improve compliance.
 Hold people accountable.
 Period.
 It works.
 (And the government likes it.)

-I try to avoid talking about Foreign Corrupt Practices Act (FCPA) issues seeing as though it’s quite a popular topic.
-However, I can’t ignore the vital take-aways from the 10 year FCPA investigation into Total S.A.
+There are vital take-aways from the 10 year FCPA investigation into Total S.A.
 (Total), and the National Iranian Oil Company (NIOC).
 The recent settlement requires Total to pay more than $398 million to the U.S. government and implement an “enhanced” compliance program with an on-site compliance monitor for three years.